inservio/internship/docs/dns/what-is-dns.md

 permalink: /docs/dns/what-is-dns/
 ---

+# Introduction

-What is DNS?
+## What is DNS?

+## Demonstration

 The Domain Name System (DNS) is the phonebook of the Internet.
 Web browsers interact through Internet Protocol (IP) addresses.
-DNS translates domain names to IP addresses so we don’t have to remeber IP address for example of google.com (172.217.16.206).
+DNS translates domain names to IP addresses so we don’t have to remember IP address for example of google.com (172.217.16.206).

-Examples for DNS
+### Examples for DNS

-www.google.com.
+* www.google.com.
 (172.217.16.206)
-Root - .
+* Root - .
-TLD - top level domain in this case is com.
+* TLD - top level domain in this case is com.
-Domain name - google
+* Domain name - google
-Subdomain -www.
+* Subdomain -www.
-FQDN- fully qualified domain name in this case is www.google.com
+* FQDN - fully qualified domain name in this case is www.google.com